Deaf and hard of hearing - school children

 - The local education office advises parents or guardians when they receive the referral.

 - The nominated support service contacts the school to arrange the services needed.

-Schools for the hearing impaired
+Schools for the deaf and hard of hearing

-Within the range of services for children and students with impaired hearing, there are several schools with specialised programs for those with significant hearing loss.
+There are a range of services for children and students with hearing loss, including several schools with specialised programs for those with significant hearing loss.